-The problem of the inevitable heat dissipation arising from dense electronics led to today’s highly inventive technology approach: analogue beamforming at baseband, doing away entirely with the need for power-hungry digital-to-analogue converters.
+The problem of the inevitable heat dissipation arising from dense electronics suggested the highly inventive technology approach that underpins our ultra-low profile, six-module ‘M6’ technology demonstrator: analogue beamforming at baseband, with some digital control, doing away entirely with the need for power-hungry digital-to-analogue converters.

-Many innovative features followed.
+Many innovative features have followed from this initial development.
 Patents registering essential intellectual property have been filed internationally and include our closed-loop tracking process; beam alignment to any satellite transmitting a unique code (especially important for low-Earth-orbiting constellations); and a distributed array concept.
 Further patents are pending and more are planned.

 It became clear, early on, that building a business on a revolutionary ASIC alone would be like marketing petrol before cars were invented.
 It needed to be integrated into a fully-fledged antenna – designed for digital.

 While founded in 2005, Phasor Solutions started out in earnest at London’s Royal Institution in 2010, an appropriate backdrop for the new company’s ingenious approach to developing its antenna’s form and efficacy.
-Successive funding rounds and support from multiple industry partners enabled it to develop and demonstrate its technology until the pandemic took hold in early 2020 just as Phasor Solutions was about to close its latest financing.
-Despite valiant efforts by many stakeholders, the company was placed into bankruptcy in April 2020.
+Successive funding rounds and support from multiple industry partners enabled it to develop and demonstrate its technology until it went into administration in March 2020 as the impending pandemic dented investor confidence.

 Three months later, in June 2020, South Korean technology specialist Hanwha Systems formed Hanwha Phasor to acquire Phasor Solutions’ patented technology and related assets.